Oracle Third party Support

 CIOs should be aware of these common pitfalls to avoid unpleasant surprises:

-• Matching Service Levels Policy: Oracle generally requires that if you want support on any program licenses, you must maintain support on all program licenses at the same level.
-This “all or nothing” rule prevents cherry-picking which licenses to support.
+• Matching Service Levels Policy: Oracle generally requires that if you want support on any program licenses, you must maintain support on all program licenses at the same level of support.
+This “all or nothing” rule prevents cherry-picking of licenses to support.
 For example, you cannot drop support on half of your Oracle Database licenses while keeping support on the rest unless you fully terminate (and de-license) those instances.
 This policy makes it difficult to selectively reduce support costs.
 CIOs facing budget pressure might consider cutting support on non-production systems, only to learn that Oracle’s policy disallows it unless those licenses are completely removed.
 The workaround is often to terminate licenses (with possible penalties) or move certain systems entirely off Oracle support (e.g., via third-party support, discussed later).

-Bottom Line: Understanding these contractual pitfalls arms CIOs with the knowledge to avoid or negotiate around them.
 Always review your Oracle contract terms (or have licensing experts do so) before changing your support coverage.

 It is sometimes possible to negotiate contract amendments or get waivers (for example, negotiating away a support uplift or securing a cap on annual increases), but you must address those upfront.
 The next section will explore strategies for negotiating effectively with Oracle.